It all started With Cam. . .

 When CHaD Hero Half Marathon participants successfully met the $100,000 Positive Tracks Youth Fundraising Challenge in 2010, enthusiasm and support grew to include additional partners receiving Positive Tracks Challenge Grants and supporting tools and coordination.
 In 2011, The Dempsey Challenge, benefiting The Patrick Dempsey Center for Cancer Hope & Healing in Lewiston, ME, became the second founding Positive Tracks event partner.
 The Travis Roy Foundation Wiffle Ball Tournament in Jericho, VT, joined Positive Tracks as its third charitable event partner in 2012.
 In 2013, Positive Tracks entered five new partnerships with Grassroot Soccer, Lacrosse the Nations, Ride2Recovery, Turtle Ridge Foundation and Additive Adventure By Majka Burhardt.
 In 2014, we add Soccer Without Borders, Playworks, Mote Marine, Let’s Get Ready and Big City Mountaineers to the mix.

-Today, Positive Tracks awards Youth Challenge Grants to 12 Charity Partners and also asks Charity Partners to amplify the Positive Tracks Youth Fundraising Match by encouraging new funding partners to join the Positive Tracks Next Gen Sweat For Good platform.
+Today, Positive Tracks awards Youth Challenge Grants to 12 Charity Partners and also asks Charity Partners to amplify the Positive Tracks Youth Fundraising Match by encouraging new partners and donors to join the Positive Tracks platform.
 Together, we’re building a Positive Tracks Funding Alliance with the intent mission to activate and incentivize youth sweat for good initiative across the nation.
 Not only does this amplify donor leverage and exponential impact, but it allows Positive Tracks to reach more kids, more charities, and more people and places served by benefiting charities.

 So Generation Next can make the world awesome: starting with themselves, starting in their own backyards.